rielm/design-resources/typography.md

 ## Rule of thumb

+* Start with one typeface

+* Use contrast by using weights, colors, and styles

+* Use between 40 - 70 characters per line

 * "A general good rule of thumb is 2-3 alphabets in length, or 52-78 characters (including spaces) per line.
 This is for legibility purposes."